zscaler/terraform-azurerm-cloud-connector-modules/README.md

 1. A valid Zscaler Cloud Connector provisioning URL generated.
 This is done via the Cloud Connector portal (E.g. connector..net/login)
 2. Zscaler Cloud Connector Credentials (api key, username, password) are stored in Azure Key Vault from step 5.

+## **Greenfield Deployments**

+### Use this if you are building an entire cluster from the ground up.
+These templates include a bastion host and test workloads and are designed for greenfield/POV testing.

-## **Starter Deployment Template**
+### **Starter Deployment Template**

 Use the [**Starter Deployment Template**](examples/base_1cc) to deploy your Cloud Connector in a new resource group and virtual network.

-## **Starter Deployment Template with Load Balancer**
+### **Starter Deployment Template with Load Balancer**

-Use the [**Starter Deployment Template with Load Balancer**](examples/base_cc_lb) to deploy your Cloud Connector in a new resource group and virtual network.
+Use the [**Starter Deployment Template with Load Balancer**](examples/base_cc_lb) to deploy your Cloud Connector in a new resource group and virtual network and to load balance traffic across multiple Cloud Connectors.
+Zscaler's recommended deployment method is Azure Standard Load Balancer.
+Azure Load Balancer distributes traffic across multiple Cloud Connectors and achieves high availability.

 ## Brownfield Deployment

 Brownfield deployment templates are most applicable for production deployments and have more customization options than a "base" deployment.
 They also do not include a bastion or workload hosts deployed.
-See[Modules](https://github.com/zscaler/terraform-azurerm-cloud-connector-modules/tree/main/modules) for the Terraform configurations for brownfield deployment.
+See [Modules](https://github.com/zscaler/terraform-azurerm-cloud-connector-modules/tree/main/modules) for the Terraform configurations for brownfield deployment.